legal herstory pioneers

 -

-In 1950, she wrote the original complaint in Brown v.
+In 1950, wrote the original complaint in Brown v.
 Board of Education.

 -